1802february26java/1802-banking-Shahriar2018/README.md

 ## Reminder

 * Stick to the requirements, don't go overboard with extra features and if you do have extra features, make sure the main requirements are met.
+* It is *not* mandatory to follow the package structure provided in this project, however, I totally recommend you to try to follow it because this is the way that you develop in the real world, and the way that we are going to code for the rest of the training; modular and testable code.
+   * If it becomes to hard for you to follow a modular approach for this project, use your own.